What is sous vide cooking?

 Types of Sous Vide Machines

-Sous vide equipment has existed for decades in professional kitchens around the world, but it has always been bulky, expensive, and overloaded with complex features.
-This type of equipment eventually made its way into high-end specialty retail shops, but remained limited to chefs and consumers with extensive culinary experience.
-Cooking shows, social media, and online communities have furthered consumers’ knowledge of sous vide cooking, but it wasn’t until Anova released the first affordable and easy-to-use consumer device that sous vide became accessible to home cooks.
-There are now many sous vide options available to the home cook.
-Below are a few types of equipment for you to consider when you’re ready to build your ultimate sous vide setup:
+Even though sous vide equipment has existed for decades in professional kitchens around the world, it has always been bulky, expensive, and filled with complex features.
+While sous vide equipment eventually made its way into high-end specialty retail shops, it still remained limited to chefs and consumers with extensive culinary experience.
+Cooking shows, social media, and online communities have furthered consumers’ knowledge of sous vide cooking, but it wasn’t until Anova released the first affordable and easy-to-use consumer device that sous vide became truly accessible to home cooks.
+Today, there are several sous vide options available.
+Below are a few options you to consider now that you’re ready to build your ultimate sous vide setup:

 Sous Vide Immersion Circulator

-The Anova’s Sous Vide Cooker is a standalone immersion circulator that heats water and circulates it around the pot to maintain precise temperatures evenly.
-Immersion circulators are an affordable and easy-to-use sous vide machine option.
+Anova’s line of sous vide cookers are standalone immersion circulators that heat water and circulate it around the pot to evenly maintain precise temperatures.
+Immersion circulators are some of the most affordable and easy-to-use sous vide machine options.
 They do not come with a built-in water bath, so they take up very little space in your kitchen.
-Standalone sous vide devices don’t require additional equipment to get started because they clamp on and adjust to any pot you already own.
-The Anova’s Sous Vide Cooker is a sous vide immersion circulator.
-Other examples include ChefSteps Joule, Nomiku, and Sansaire.
+Standalone sous vide cookers don’t require additional equipment to get started because they clamp on and adjust to most pots.
+Other examples include Breville, Instant, and All-Clad.

 Sous Vide Water Oven